ArchiveBox/archivebox-browser-extension/README.md

 **Warning:** This extension is not yet complete!
 I am waiting for ArchiveBox to implement an API that can accept URLs to archive.
 But at the moment, everything else is ready!
 You can check the status in [this GitHub issue](https://github.com/ArchiveBox/ArchiveBox/issues/577#issuecomment-870974915).

+I've forked ArchiveBox and added a temporary API endpoint for adding URLs while ArchiveBox works to officially add an API.
+You can see the setup instructions [here](https://github.com/tjhorner/archivebox-exporter/wiki/Setup).

 ## Features

 - Different archive modes